pennersr/django-allauth/README.rst

 - The FB access token is stored so that you can publish wall updates etc.

-- Pluggable signup form for for asking additional questions during signup.
+- Pluggable signup form for asking additional questions during signup.

 Installation